 - Flam Church – wooden church built in 1667 and located 2 miles up the Flam River from the harbor.

 - Kayak on Aurlandsfjord

 The Flam Railway climbs nearly 3,000 feet in 12 miles from Flam to Myrdal Station.
 The train ride takes an hour, including a brief stop at Kjosfoss Waterfall along the way.
-Sit on the right side going up to Myrdal Station for the best views.
+Sit on the right side going up to Myrdal Station for the best views, but both sides are good.
 You can take a round trip train ride or make your own further arrangements when you get to Myrdal.
 The Bergen Line Railway offers online bookings from Myrdal to either Voss or all the way to Bergen.

 Norway in a Nutshell